MLT93/UNIR/README.md

 * **Structure:** Organize your repository into subdirectories to keep your files well-structured and easy to find.
 * **Images and Diagrams:** Use images and diagrams to visually represent concepts and improve readability.
 * **Markdown Features:** Take advantage of Markdown features like headings, lists, code blocks, and links to create a well-formatted document.

+### Environments
+Create a `.env` like `.env.example` to save all your personal information in your course, such as Office365 username and password, your JOIN credentials, etc.

 By following these guidelines, you can create a comprehensive and informative README.md file that will serve as a valuable resource for both current and future students of the DAW course at UNIR.